ArtesOscuras/Notes/abusing_DACLs/Shadow Credentials Attack.md

 ### What, when and who:
 The Shadow Credentials attack was discovered and presented in 2022 by Elad Shamir and Michael Grafnetter.
 They revealed the technique during a security research talk, showcasing how attackers can abuse the msDS-KeyCredentialLink attribute to achieve stealthy persistence in Active Directory environments using certificate-based authentication.

-# ABUSING SHADOW CREDENTIALS FROM OUTSIDE (from linux):
+# Abusing SHADOW CREDENTIALS from Linux (externally):
 ____________________________________________________